MLO License Endorsement Information

 Further details are provided on examination scheduling, content outlines, fees, and procedures.
 Be sure to review The MLO testing handbook is a guide to completing this process.
 The pre-license education requirement does not have to be satisfied before completing the examination process.

 Applicants are encouraged to start this process as soon as possible in order to successfully complete both portions of the examination.
-If an applicant is unsuccessful, there is a mandatory 30 day waiting period between each of the first three attempts to pass an examination.
-After the fourth attempt, the waiting period is 180 days.
+If an applicant is unsuccessful, there is a mandatory 30 day waiting period between each of the first two attempts to pass an examination.
+After the third attempt, the waiting period is 180 days.

 - Note-Review Fingerprint/Background Requirement - Applicants are cautioned to carefully consider whether their background history conflicts with any of these requirements before filing for a SAFE examination or registering on the NMLS as fees are NOT refundable.